zjw49246/production-stack/tutorials/03-load-model-from-pv.md

-# Loading a Model from Persistent Volume in Kubernetes
+# Tutorial: Loading Model Weights from Persistent Volume

 ## Introduction
 In this tutorial, you will learn how to load a model from a Persistent Volume (PV) in Kubernetes to optimize deployment performance.
 The steps include creating a PV, matching it using `pvcMatchLabels`, and deploying the Helm chart to utilize the PV.
 You will also verify the setup by examining the contents and measuring performance improvements.